ziap/ziap.github.io/content/blog/bpe-1/index.md

 single-byte characters.
 So, how do you decode the token `274`.
 Looking up the table, the token `274` consists of the token `264` on the left and the token `273` on the right.
 So we expand into them.
-We do this recursively until each token are single-byte or less than `256`.
+We do this recursively until each token is a single-byte token or is less than `256`.

 ```
 274 => (>264, 273<)